ftoralesacosta/h1_asymmetry/README.md

         - This runs the unfolding, calling unfold.py
     3. `python inference_reweight.py [configs/config_file.yaml]`
-        - This runs inference on the full dataset, reweights to produce step2 push weights, and averages over passes
+        - This runs inference on the full dataset, reweights to produce step2 push weights, and averages over passes.
+Plots a lot.
     4. `python get_np_arrays.py [configs/config_file.yaml]`
-        - This calculates the physics kinematic observables of interest
-    4. `python plot_weights.py [configs/config_file.yaml]'
-        - This plots averages and standard deviations of the weight distributions.
-Very important for validation and debugging before looking at physics.
+        - This calculates the physics kinematic observables of interest validation and debugging before looking at physics.
     5. `python make_gifs.py [configs/config_file.yaml]`
         - This generates several phi_asymm plots and cos[n*phi] plots, and generates a gif